 The hope that software would do the work was mentioned by Hoffman and van Egmond in their definitive 381 page work Digital Financial Reporting Using an XBRL-based Model when they said in section “4.13.
 XBRL is only one of many digital financial report technical syntaxes” that “As software improves more and more information in this document will become obsolete, complexity being absorbed by software applications.”
 Braiins does that.

-Thus Braiins presents everything in accounting and business speak with nary a mention of XBRL, doing everything in the background to automatically handle the XBRL work.
+Thus Braiins presents everything in accounting and business-speak with nary a mention of XBRL, doing everything in the background to automatically handle the XBRL work.
 If we have been able to achieve this, it is because we have been able to see further thanks to standing on the shoulders of giants, to quote Isaac Newton.
 We acknowledge the debt that Braiins and its concepts owe to XBRL.

 Key Technical Features